juanpc2018/Windows-Endless-Nightmare/README.md

 MS is using coercion against all W8.1 owners, to Buy W10/W11, before Extended Support Ends.</br>
 at a gun point if they could.</br>
 if you want to read all the time MS made me waste chasing problems they create, continue reading. </br>

+This is when you regret being a legal owner of Windows.</br>
+Windows is No more for me, i will Never buy Windows again,</br>
+i have some legal licenses, i will install them on a .VHD without the dangerous KB, and forget about Windows.</br>
+i cant take this bully anymore. </p>